Code Generation with Ack

 This guide explains how to use Ack's code generator (ack_generator

-) to create schema classes automatically from your Dart models, enabling type-safe validation and serialization.
+) to create schema classes automatically from your Dart models, enabling type-safe validation.

 Overview